job/aclhound/DOCUMENTATION.md

 This documentation will explain to you how to work with ACLhound to get objects into policies, and deploy them to devices.

-##Directory structure/Syntax</span>
+##Directory structure/Syntax

-In order to fully understand ACLhound and it's working, it is of most importance that you understand it's directory structure, as this is where you'll be spending most of your time when building ACLs.
-These are the directories:
+In order to fully understand ACLhound and its operation, it is of most importance that you understand its directory structure, as this is where you'll be spending most of your time when building ACLs.

+The root directory containing the ACLs is defined in `~/.aclhound/client.conf` (e.g., `location = ~/aclhound`).
+This directory should be checked into version control, and an appropriate workflow defined for reviewing and accepting changes.

+The root directory contains the following subdirectories:

 *   devices
 *   policy